 Effective April 1, 2000, the Company adopted a new accounting standard for financial instruments, including marketable and investment securities.

-The standard requires all applicable securities to be classified and accounted for, depending on managements intent, as follows: (1) trading securities, which are held for the purpose of earning capital gains in near term, are reported at fair value, and the related unrealized gains and losses are included in the earnings, (2) held-to-maturity debt securities, which are expected to be held to maturity with the positive intent and ability to hold to maturity are reported at amortized cost, (3) investment securities in subsidiaries and affiliates, are reported at cost, and (4) available-for-sale securities, which are not classified as either of the aforementioned securities, are reported at fair value, with unrealized gains and losses, net of applicable taxes, reported in a separate component of shareholders equity.
-The company has no such trading securities as of March 31,2001.
+The standard requires all applicable securities to be classified and accounted for, depending on managements intent, as follows: (1) trading securities, which are held for the purpose of earning capital gains in near term, are reported at fair value, and the related unrealized gains and losses are included in the earnings, (2) held-to-maturity debt securities, which are expected to be held to maturity with the positive intent and ability to hold to maturity are reported at amortized cost, (3) investment securities in subsidiaries and affiliates are reported at cost, and (4) available-for-sale securities, which are not classified as either of the aforementioned securities, are reported at fair value, with unrealized gains and losses, net of applicable taxes, reported in a separate component of shareholders equity.
+The Company has no such trading securities as of March 31, 2002 and 2001.

 d.
 Investments in Subsidiaries and Affiliates

-Investments in subsidiaries and affiliates are stated at cost less a valuation allowance representing impairment of the investments that is deemed to be other than temporary.
+Investments in subsidiaries and affiliates are stated at cost less a valuation allowance representing possible losses on the investments that is deemed to be other than temporary.

 e.
 Property, Plant and Equipment

 Depreciation of property, plant and equipment is computed by the declining-balance method while the straight-line method is applied to buildings acquired after April 1, 1998.
 Depreciation of the equipment used for refrigerated delivery service is computed by the straight-line method.
 The range of useful lives is principally as follows: